 Redis is used in many organizations as a fast and feature-full cache, but not often as a persistent data store.
 This is because of its primarily in-memory nature and asynchronous replication strategy (where multi-node consistency is traded for higher performance).
-For organizations that do use Redis in a multi-node setup (either master/slave or Redis Sentinel), they must run additional software and configure their clients to support failover between nodes.
+For organizations that do use Redis in a multi-node setup, they must run additional software and configure their clients to support failover between nodes.
 Redis supports sharding (horizontal scaling) through Redis Cluster, which has similar limitations.

 Redis, it appears to me, made some performance tradeoffs from the start: be fast by being single threaded with no synchronous replication to slave nodes.
 CockroachDB made the opposite tradeoffs: consistency and scaling first, then optimize to make up for performance loss.

 I have now been working on this Redis over CockroachDB implementation for a few weeks with satisfying results.
 Currently, it is compiled directly into the main CockroachDB binary and binds to its own port that acts like a Redis server.
 The README file documents the supported commands, which include most of the list, set, and key commands.
 Various features aren’t implemented yet (key expiration, pub/sub, other data types), but my plan is to continue work to implement these over time.